sz2404/PUI2018_sz2404/HW4_sz2404/README.md

 I had a quick discussion with Professor Bianco regarding my null hypothese for the Citibike part.
 I also had discussion with Alia Kasem on all the parts and we shared some reference links for technical issues.

 ## Reference
 I have included all the reference links as # statements in my ipynb cells.
+Most technical supports are from Stackflow, Pandas Documentation, and Matlibplot Documentation (i.e. Specific Python Package documentation).